Tutorial: Robot Motion

 Base Velocity Control

-The Base also supports a velocity control mode which can be useful for use with navigation planner.
-The Base controllers will automatically switch between velocity and position based control.
+The Base also supports a velocity control mode which can be useful with navigation planners.
+The Base controllers will automatically switch between velocity and position control.
 For example:

 robot.base.translate_by(x_m=0.5) robot.push_command() time.sleep(4.0) #wait robot.base.set_rotational_velocity(v_r=0.1) #switch to velocity controller robot.push_command() time.sleep(4.0) #wait robot.base.set_rotational_velocity(v_r=0.0) #stop motion robot.push_command()